AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/enabling-contextual-content-variables-in-aem-sites-via-aemguides.md

 ---
-title: Enabling Contextual Content Variables (CCVAR) in AEM Sites via AEM Guides
+title: Enabling Contextual Content Variables (CCVAR) in AEM Sites pages generated from AEM Guides
-description: Working with Contextual Content Variables (CCVAR) in AEM Sites via AEM Guides
+description: Working with Contextual Content Variables (CCVAR) in AEM Sites pages generated from AEM Guides
 feature: Web Editor
 role: User, Admin
 exl-id: f9adbb3f-6c1c-4d6f-b55d-1fb45acca91a
 ---
-# Enabling Contextual Content Variables (CCVAR) in AEM Sites via AEM Guides
+# Enabling Contextual Content Variables (CCVAR) in AEM Sites pages generated from AEM Guides

 Contextual Content Variables (CCVAR) is an ACS Commons capability that enables authors to use dynamic content variables directly in their authored text.
 While CCVAR is commonly used in AEM Sites, this article explains how to achieve similar functionality via pages generated from content authored in **AEM Guides** *primarily by using keywords defined in the DITA map*.